jayfang33/photino_htmx/README.md

 # Basic idea

 You maybe like this project if
+- want to find Electron alternative
-- use C / C++
+- want to write a cross platform desktop app by C / C++
 - want to use browser as UI
 - not good at frontend framework. not good at javascript.
 - then, use HTMX to control web UI

 # Using following project code